electron-userland/electron-builder/docs/Two package.json Structure.md

 2. For your application (`./app/package.json`)

    The `package.json` resides in the `app` directory.
-Declare your application dependencies (`depencencies`) here. *Only this directory is distributed with the final, packaged application.*
+Declare your application dependencies (`dependencies`) here. *Only this directory is distributed with the final, packaged application.*

 Why?